TOPICS COVERED IN THIS ARTICLE:

 How To Create a Post

-Similar to setting up a new email on the Manage Emails page, creating a new post is a three-step process: 1) Build the post template, 2) set up the drip settings and filters, and 3) set up the
+Similar to setting up a new email on the Manage Emails page, creating a new post is a three-step process.

 Step 1: Build the Post Template

 First, access the Menu page by clicking on your name in the upper right of the header.

 Click the [Add New Post] button at the top of the page to access the Compose Post page.

 With the help of your third party application, fill out each piece of information as necessary.